Kidney Failure in Dogs

 If treated quickly enough, acute renal failure can be reserved.

-Is Kidney Failure Contagious for Humans or Other Pets?
+Is Kidney Disease Contagious For Humans or Other Pets?

 Kidney failure, whether acute or chronic, is not contagious to other animals or humans.